-"Subsidiary" of any Person means, any corporation, partnership, joint venture or other entity of which more than 50% of the outstanding capital stock or other equity interests having ordinary voting power (irrespective of whether or not at the time capital stock or other equity interest of any other class or classes of such corporation, partnership, joint venture or other entity shall or might have voting power upon the occurrence of any contingency) is at the time owned directly or indirectly by the Guarantor; provided, however, that no such corporation, partnership, joint venture or other entity shall (a) constitute a Subsidiary of the Guarantor unless such entity is a Consolidated Subsidiary of the Guarantor, or (b) constitute a Subsidiary of any other Person, unless such entity would appear as a consolidated subsidiary of such Person on a consolidated balance sheet of such Person prepared in accordance with GAAP.
+"Subsidiary" of any Person means, any corporation, partnership, joint venture or other entity of which more than 50% of the outstanding capital stock or other equity interests having ordinary voting power (irrespective of whether or not at the time capital stock or other equity interest of any other class or classes of such corporation, partnership, joint venture or other entity shall or might have voting power upon the occurrence of any contingency) is at the time owned directly or indirectly by such Person; provided, however, that no such corporation, partnership, joint venture or other entity shall (a) constitute a Subsidiary of the Guarantor unless such entity is a Consolidated Subsidiary of the Guarantor, or (b) constitute a Subsidiary of any other Person, unless such entity would appear as a consolidated subsidiary of such Person on a consolidated balance sheet of such Person prepared in accordance with GAAP.
 Unless otherwise provided or the context otherwise requires, the term "Subsidiary" when used herein shall refer to a Subsidiary of the Guarantor.

 "Termination Event" means (a) a "reportable event", as such term is described in Section 4043 of ERISA (other than a "reportable event" not subject to the provision for 30-day notice to the PBGC), or an event described in Section 4062(e) of ERISA, or (b) the withdrawal of the Guarantor or any ERISA Affiliate from a Multiple Employer Plan during a plan year in which it was a "substantial employer", as such term is defined in Section 4001(a)(2) of ERISA, or the incurrence of liability by the Guarantor or any ERISA Affiliate under Section 4064 of ERISA upon the termination of a Multiple Employer Plan, or (c) the distribution of a notice of intent to terminate a Plan pursuant to Section 4041(a)(2) of ERISA or the treatment of a Plan amendment as a termination under Section 4041 of ERISA, or (d) the institution of proceedings to terminate a Plan by the PBGC under Section 4042 of ERISA, or (e) any other event or condition which might constitute grounds under Section 4042 of ERISA for the termination of, or the appointment of a trustee to administer, any Plan.

 "Successor Person" has the meaning specified in Section 6.03 hereof.

+“Taxes” has the meaning specified in Section 6.08 hereof.

 "Total Capitalization" means, at any time, the sum (without duplication) of (a) Total Senior Debt, (b) the total outstanding principal amount (or the book carrying amount of such Debt if issued at a discount) of Subordinated Debt of the Guarantor and its Consolidated Subsidiaries, (c) Consolidated Net Worth less any amount thereof attributable to "minority interests" (as defined below), and (d) Redeemable Preferred Stock of the Guarantor and its Consolidated Subsidiaries.
 For the purpose of this definition, "minority interests" means any investment or interest of the Guarantor in any corporation, partnership or other entity to the extent that the total amount thereof owned by the Guarantor (directly or indirectly) constitutes 50% or less of all outstanding interests or investments in such corporation, partnership or entity.